Sir Watkin Williams-Wynn, 4th Baronet: Patron of the arts

 Sir Watkin made a Grand Tour to Europe from June 1768, returning by February the next year for his wedding in April.
 In Rome Pompeo Batoni painted him with some companions, and a classical subject, Bacchus and Ariadne was commissioned later, in 1774.
 The Rococo silver-gilt toilet service he gave to his first wife, by the London goldsmith Thomas Heming, is now in the National Museum of Wales.
 The Neoclassical grave monument for her is by Joseph Nollekens, in St Mary's Church, Ruabon, Clwyd.

 Sir Watkin played a significant role in the development of art in Wales, as an early patron of landscape painting there, which was to become the largest area of artistic activity in Wales.
-He brought both Richard Wilson and Paul Sandby to his seat at Wynnstay, Sandby staying six weeks in the summer of 1770, giving lessons to the family as well as painting, on his first visit to Wales.
+He brought both Richard Wilson and Paul Sandby to his seat at Wynnstay.
+Wilson was commissioned to produce two large landscapes Dinas Bran from Llangollen and View near Wynnstay which were displayed at the Royal Academy Exhibition of 1771.
+Sandby stayed six weeks in the summer of 1770, giving lessons to the family as well as painting, on his first visit to Wales.
 The next year Sandby returned and from 21 August to 4 September 1771 he and Sir Watkin toured through the mountains of northern Wales.
 From the sketches made on the tour Sandby published twelve aquatint Views in North Wales in 1776, and five of his Views in Wales in 1777.
 Matching sets from South Wales came from his tours there with Sir Joseph Banks, who commissioned the whole series.
 A more ambitious tour together, to Italy, was planned but cancelled after Sir Watkin's second marriage.

 He supported the Concerts of Antient Music, and is caricatured by James Gilray in a depiction of King George III of Great Britain attending one he organised.